Identity protection

 Verify the setup

-• Check Administration → Identity protection to confirm settings are enabled.
+• Go to Administration → Identity protection to confirm that the feature is enabled and settings are saved.

 • Verify that notifications appear when the scheduled breach job runs.